The history of Manzanos Wines is the story of a family, their effort, their perseverance and their know-how.

 Their vast area of vineyards in different locations of the appellations give them the power of playing with terroir nuances.
 In their wineries is finished the exquisite elaboration process.
 In Rioja they own the emblematic and oldest winery of the appellation in Haro and their contemporary winery in Azagra, both use gravity as the principle of architecture for elaboration.
 Campanas is also the oldest winery in appellation Navarra.
 Eight years of sustained growth support these young people who win the respect and reputation of their wines day after day.

-Bodegas Manzanos Haro is the oldest winery in appellation Rioja.
+Bodegas Manzanos Haro is the oldest winery in the city of Haro.
 It dates back to 1801.
-It now comprises the building of Bodegas Berceo and the Palacio de Tejada, a palace of 1710 that is located just 50 metres away from Plaza de la Paz, the main square in Haro.
+It now comprises the building of Bodegas Berceo and the Palacio de Tejada, a palace of 1733 that is located just 50 metres away from Plaza de la Paz, the main square in Haro.
 There are five buildings in between these two that are in ruins and will be demolished in order to build our proyects for 2021-2022.

 They complete the group of buildings that is Bodegas Manzanos Haro.
 Right now we are adapting our facilities to not only improve the enoturistic experience of the visitor but also the quality and delicacy of the wines that are sealed by Manzanos.
 Bodegas Manzanos Haro will occupy the block between Palacio de Tejada and Bodegas Berceo with the buildings and caves that they own.